 Although textile recycling is available, the best way to reduce these environmental impacts is by reducing the amount of textiles we purchase, use, and dispose.

 According to CalRecycle, More than 700 gallons of water are used to produce one cotton t-shirt or one pair of jeans.
 The climate impact of manufacturing one t-shirt is equivalent to driving a car for about 10 miles.
 The garment industry globally produces 150 billion pieces per year, which is enough for every person on the planet to have 20 new pieces of clothing per year.
 Learn more about the impacts and problems of textile waste, including clothing, carpets, footwear, furniture, and linens through the California Produce Stewardship Council website (choose Textiles).

 Here’s what you can do to make a difference in reducing the environmental impacts of textile manufacturing.

 - Shop your closet and resurface older items instead of buying new.
 You never know what you’ll find, and you'll immediately reduce your carbon footprint.

 - Resist "fast fashion" trends and purchase higher-quality clothing that lasts longer.

 - Take your unwanted clothing shopping with you.
 Some retailers host donation bins and offer shopping discounts when you deposit your clothes.

-- Repurpose: old t-shirts make great rags and transform into handy reusable bags, too.
+- Repurpose: old t-shirts make great rags and can be transformed into handy reusable bags (no-sew and sew instructions), too.